 There will be cries of disbelief as much as embarrassment for the number of sheets they are now left holding and counting.

 That way it ordinarily works, an individual will tear a sheet from the supply they are holding and share a little about themselves, and then tear another sheet and share some more, etc.

 When all of the sharing is done, feel free to toss the sheets into the rubbish, or store in one’s pocket for later use.
 Waste not, want not.

 Practical Leadership Tips

-Naturally, if you think or expect that your group will go all weird if they started passing a roll of toilet paper around the group and tearing off sheets, then this exercise may not be for them.
+Naturally, if you think or expect that your group will go all weird if they started passing a roll of toilet paper around the group and tearing off sheets, then Bum Steer may not be for them.
 I say maybe because there are a couple of less-embarrassing options (see Variations tab) you could try that leverage the numbers without the guilt.

 For groups that know each other pretty well, narrow the focus of your group’s conversation, eg best holiday you’ve ever taken and why, things you love about where you live, your strengths, etc.

 The exercise gets its name from the concept of leading people astray, ie a wrong or bum steer.
 Which, as described above, is the precise tool I typically employ to introduce the exercise.